Nominating and Corporate Governance Committee

 Nominating and Corporate Governance Committee Charter

-The Nominating and Corporate Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Waste Connections, Inc. (the “Company”), will consist of at least three members of the Board, all of whom are independent under applicable securities laws (as such term is defined in the Company's Corporate Governance Guidelines).
+The Nominating and Corporate Governance Committee (the “Committee”) of the Board of Directors (the “Board”) of Waste Connections, Inc., an Ontario corporation (the “Company”), will consist of at least three members of the Board, all of whom are independent under applicable securities laws (as such term is defined in the Company's Corporate Governance Guidelines).
 The Board will annually confirm that the members of the Nominating and Corporate Governance Committee are independent.

 Members of the Committee (including the chair of the Committee) are appointed by the Board and may be removed by the Board in its discretion.